NevynIt/class_definition_helpers/README.md

 `@indexable`
 - decorates a method so that it can be called also as if it the `__getitem__` of an array

+`@monkey_method`
+- decorates a method so that a new function can be assigned at runtime and will bind on the object as if it was a method defined in the class (i.e. will get self when called)

 ## MEMBER PROPERTY DESCRIPTORS
 `property_store`